theforagersdiary/foragersdiary/content/guides/fungi/birch-polypore-fomitopsis-betulina/index.md

 ## Edibility/Taste/Smell

 These smell lovely and mushroomy, and are an edible species.
 The flavour has a bitterness to it and is better used dried and powdered.
+I've found the bitterness varies between each one, so I always taste a little of it after drying and before blitzing.

 ## Medicinal Uses